weymann/DIRIGERA-OH-Drops/README.md

 | `ota-state`           | Number                | R          | Over-the-air current state                           |    X     |
 | `ota-progress`        | Number                | R          | Over-the-air current progress                        |    X     |
 | `json`                | String                | R          | JSON structure and updates of this device            |    X     |

+Channel `color` can receive

+- ON / OFF teyes
+- numbers from 0 to 100 where 0 will switch the light off
+- triple values for hue, saturation, brightness

 See [sartup mappings](#startup-channel-mappings) for device startup behavior.
 See [OTA channel mappings](#ota-mappings) for over the air updates.